Eurofiber-CloudInfra/azure-url-monitor/README.md

 To run the monitor successfully it needs the `Instrumentation Key` of the Application Insights instance and a url to the `Postman collection` file.

-The `Instrumentation Key` can be found in the Overview page of your Application Insights instance.
+The `Instrumentation Key` can be found in the overview` page of your Application Insights instance.

 The `Postman collection URL` can be either to a [publicly shared Postman collection](https://learning.postman.com/docs/collaborating-in-postman/sharing/) using the JSON link option or to an [exported collection file](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#exporting-collections) on storage accessible via http.